Quahu/Laylua/README.md

 - **Preventing Panic Aborts**
   Unlike other similar libraries, Laylua prevents the Lua panic handler from aborting the application even on Linux, making Lua interactions completely safe and far more error-forgiving.
 - **Proper Sandbox Capabilities**
-  Laylua does not impose any restrictions on you, allowing you to initialize a clean Lua state with no preloaded libraries.
-You can then load individual libraries of your choice.
+  Laylua does not impose any restrictions on you, allowing you to initialize a clean Lua state without any preloaded libraries.
+You have the freedom to selectively load specific libraries of your preference.
+Additionally, Laylua comes with built-in features for memory allocation and instruction count limiting.

 ## Example
 ```cs